-Figure 1: A technical taxonomy of cryptographic primitives and mechanisms13 Figure 2: Example of key hierarchy for symmetric keys47 Figure 3: A hybrid key hierarchy with asymmetric and symmetric keys (for data confidentiality)
+Figure 1: A technical taxonomy of cryptographic primitives and mechanisms .
+10 Figure 2: Example of key hierarchy for symmetric keys .
+41 Figure 3: Example of a hybrid key hierarchy with asymmetric and symmetric keys (for data confidential lity) .
+47

 List of tables